-- 1. For the benefit of all staff, volunteers, teachers and schoolchildren we ask that anyone who is unwell does not attend the event, especially if experiencing Covid-19 symptoms, a fever or if they have experienced vomiting/diarrhea in the past 48 hours. - 2.
-Appropriate clothing for the conditions is essential as the entire day will be outside, e.g. wellies and waterproof coat if the weather is wet, sturdy shoes, sun hats, covered shoulders and sun cream if hot. - 3.
-Teachers must carry photo identification such as a staff pass. - 4.
-School staff are responsible at all times for the safety and discipline of pupils. - 5.
+- 2. For the benefit of all staff, volunteers, teachers and schoolchildren we ask that anyone who is unwell does not attend the event, especially if experiencing a fever or if they have experienced vomiting/diarrhoea in the past 48 hours. - 3.
+Appropriate clothing for the conditions is essential as the entire day will be outside, e.g. wellies and waterproof coat if the weather is wet, sturdy shoes, sun hats, covered shoulders and sun cream if hot. - 4.
+All adults must carry identification - a staff pass with photo for teaching staff, or a school visitor pass for any parent helpers. - 5.
+School staff are responsible at all times for the safety and discipline of pupils. - 6.
 Each school must carry an approved first aid kit and have a member of staff who is a trained first aider.
-Estate staff are first aid trained but not specifically for paediatric first aid. - 6.
+Estate staff are first aid trained and can assist if requested. - 7.
 All adults and children must carry their own food and water for the day.
 Have a good breakfast and make sure you have snacks.
-Water bottle refilling points are available, please ask if you need directions. - 7.
-Please do not bring nuts/seeds or nut/seed products for lunch or snacks. - 8.
-Hygiene instructions should be followed, using hand gel if required and handwashing facilities after visiting any animal area and before eating. - 9.
-Carry a mobile telephone and ensure that the Event Coordinator, Liz Mattison, is advised of the number prior to arrival in case of emergency.
-The Event Coordinator's mobile number is: 07881 836 660. - 10.
-Should you require assistance please report to a member of Estate Staff, who will have a name badge.
-In case of emergency dial 999 - 11.
-You should be aware of any medical problems or allergies that your pupils have, ensure appropriate training and medication is administered/available and make sure all cuts and abrasions are covered with waterproof plasters.

-Allergy Awareness: Bees, wasps, biting insects, nettles, latex, hand gel; animal feed may contain nuts
+Water bottle refilling points are available, please ask if you need directions. - 8.
+Please do not bring nuts/seeds or nut/seed products for lunch or snacks. - 9.
+Hygiene instructions should be followed, using handwashing facilities after visiting any animal area and before eating. - 10.
+Carry a mobile phone and ensure the Event Coordinator is advised of the number prior to arrival in case of emergency.
+The Event Coordinator's mobile number is 07881 836 660. - 11.
+You should be aware of any medical requirements or allergies that your pupils have, ensure appropriate training and medication is administered/available and cover any cuts/abrasions with waterproof plasters.
+Allergy Awareness: Bees, wasps, biting insects, nettles, wheat, hand gel; animal feed may contain nuts.